 All funding decisions are made by volunteers who also help refine our investment focus.
-Funding determinations are based on the priority of needs, a program's effectiveness and its ability to show measurable results .
 Grants are available to public and nonprofit organizations that meet the minimum standards for eligibility and can submit all required eligibility documentation.
-Grants are not awarded for capital projects.

-Any questions related to the grant process should be directed to Lark Kesterke, Director of Impact and Investments, at firstname.lastname@example.org or 425.374.5506.
+Any questions related to our Core Collaboratives Grant investments or future grant opportunities should be directed to Lark Kesterke, Director of Impact and Investments, at firstname.lastname@example.org or 425.374.5506.